GRHOnline/Decomp_ChampionshipManagerItalia_ST/README.md

 100% .BSS section / undefined variables

-  60% Fix up Information / Relocation Table
+100% Fix up Information / Relocation Table

-The Fix up Information / Relocation table has entries from the .TEXT section but also needs to have the entries from the .DATA section referenced as well.
-I have marked these as "Fixup_Address_" for future reference whilst looking for the best way to enable this.
 I have commented out the code which will enable you to skip the Copy Protection / Manual check you just need to re-enable them in the PRE_DRM_CHECK00 section.

 Asset information